bpjordan/CSC446-TeamDuoDuo/docs/3_covert.md

 ## Encoding

-Plaintext is converted character-by-character into an ASCII-encoded binary string.
+Plaintext is encoded with rot13 and then encoded with UTF-8.
 Binary characters are then replaced with zero-width characters as shown above.

 The list of zero-width characters is then mixed into the containing text (blog entry).
 The distribution is irrelevant as long as the end-reader is able to copy the containing text along with each zero-width character.